jwodder/kbits/src/posts/rst-hyperlinks.rst

-  substitution reference: two periods, a space, a vertical bar, the same substitution text as in the substitution reference, another vertical bar, whitespace, a ``replace::`` directive (without leading ``..``), whitespace, and then finally the inline markup to display in place of the substiution reference in the rendered document.
+  substitution reference: two periods, a space, a vertical bar, the same substitution text as in the substitution reference, another vertical bar, whitespace, a ``replace::`` directive (without leading ``..``), whitespace, and then finally the inline markup to display in place of the substitution reference in the rendered document.

 - Elsewhere in the document, a `hyperlink target <target_>`_ is created that